use-ink/ink/README.md

 ### Scripts

 Use the scripts provided under `scripts` directory in order to run checks on either the workspace or all examples.
-Please do this before checking in work in a PR.
+Please do this before pushing work in a PR.

 ### Testing